Understand Your Risks to Prevent a Heart Attack

 Obesity and being overweight

-People who have excess body fat – especially if a lot of it is at the waist – are more likely to develop heart disease and stroke, even if they have no other risk factors.
+People who have too much body fat, especially at the waist, are more likely to develop heart disease and stroke, even if they have no other risk factors.

-Overweight and obese adults with risk factors for cardiovascular disease such as high blood pressure, high cholesterol or high blood sugar can make lifestyle changes to lose weight and reduce risk factors such as high triglycerides, blood glucose, HbA1c and Type 2 diabetes.
+Overweight and obese adults with risk factors for cardiovascular disease such as high blood pressure, high cholesterol or high blood sugar should make lifestyle changes to lose weight.

 Learn more about managing your weight.